abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_more_functions/py_contours_more_functions.rst

 .. note:: Remember we have to pass ``returnPoints = False`` while finding convex hull, in order to find convexity defects.

-It returns a defects structure, an array of four values where each row contains these values - **[ start point, end point, farthest point, approximate distance to farthest point ]**.
+It returns an array where each row contains these values - **[ start point, end point, farthest point, approximate distance to farthest point ]**.
 We can visualize it using an image.
 We draw a line joining start point and end point, then draw a circle at the farthest point.
 Remember first three values returned are indices of ``cnt``.
 So we have to bring those values from ``cnt``.
 ::

     import cv2